 Arctic Silver rods are available online.

-Revolution or flop?
+Is this fly fishing rod a Revolution or flop?

 All fly rods are strongest in the butt section, and it’s ArcticSilver’s ambition to let the